RupeshKumar4511/Full_Stack_Development/README.md

       }
   }

   dispatchList(deletePostAction);
 },[dispatchList])

 // Here "deletePost" depends only on "dispatchList" funtion
 // if it changes,only then function references will be changes otherwise not.
-(In general whenever we pass any function to any component as props its references always changes so it causes unnecessary repaint )
+(In general whenever we pass any function to any component as props its references always changes so it causes unnecessary repaint ).
+//a new function is created every time the component renders — even if the function looks exactly the same.

 ```

 # useMemo Hook :